elasticdeeplearning/edl/README.md

 - Theory: [Distilling the Knowledge in a Neural Network](https://arxiv.org/abs/1503.02531)
     - Knowledge distillation consists of two parts in general, i.e. strong teachers and weak students.
-    - The student model learns from a teacher or mixture-of-teachers model's feed-forward results to achieve better results.
+    - Student model learns from a teacher or mixture-of-teachers model's feed-forward results to achieve better results.
 - Application scenarios of EDL knowledge distillation
     - Teacher models and student models are running on the same GPU devices that training throughputs are not maximized
     - Offline GPU cluster has limited resources but some online GPU resources can be used during training.
     - Heterogenous teacher models can improve student model's performance but are hard to deploy on a single GPU card due to memory limitation.
-    - The computation burden of teacher models and student models is hard to balance to maximize the training throughputs.
+    - Computation burden of teacher models and student models is hard to balance to maximize the training throughputs.
 - Solution:
     - Deploy teacher models as online inference service through [Paddle Serving](https://github.com/PaddlePaddle/Serving)
     - Online inference services are elastic and are registered to EDL service management modules.